pok3r-custom/pok3r_re_firmware/README.md

 I won't detail how to use CMake, it is a pretty standard procedure.
 You will need the LibChaos submodule cloned, and libusb installed.
 It works on Linux, and ocassionally Windows. (seriously)

-When it is built, this will attempt to read the 128K flash:
+This will attempt to read the 128K flash:

     ./pok3rtest read pok3rdump_flash.bin